hassan-algo/hassan-algo/README.md

 /Developer)**
 <br/>
 <br/>
 _Hi there!
 I am Hassan Anwar, an enthusiastic Software Engineer.
 I’ve been in the exciting domain of the coding for over 6 years, now.
 During this tenure, I have worked with several startups and larger co- operations.
 Working on different in-house and client-based projects helped me to broaden my vision about technology and development.
 Along this exciting journey, I realized my passion to create and develop new opportunities in this vast domain of computer science.
 To concrete my passion, I have now launched a startup, named as WeTeck.
-We welcome you to share your ideas and Wetech will help you to develop a new reality of innovative technology based on your idea/dream._
+We welcome you to share your ideas and Weteck will help you to develop a new reality of innovative technology based on your idea/dream._
 <br/>
 <br/>
 <p align="left">